alichtner/alichtner.github.io/_posts/2020-08-23-workout-bench.md

 As usual, I started with a list of project requirements and constraints.

-- Sturdy workout bench that can support my weight
+- Sturdy, functional workout bench that can support my weight
 - Has an adjustable back for incline and seated exercises
 - Stores fitness equipment easily out of view
 - Mobile enough for moving in and out of the way